Union Jack dress: Sale

-The auction, with Halliwell auctioning off the Union Jack dress as the final lot, can be seen in the documentary Geri by Molly Dineen.

 2007 remake

 For the 2007 Spice Girls reunion tour, named the Return of the Spice Girls, fashion designer Roberto Cavalli designed Halliwell a new Union Jack dress modelled on the original.
 The new version appeared slightly longer and the flag was made out of rhinestones and Swarovski crystals.
-It was reported by various media outlets that Halliwell had attempted to buy back the original dress prior to the commencement of their world tour.
+Various media outlets reported that Halliwell had attempted to buy back the original dress before their world tour.

-Halliwell stated in a later interview that she "liked" the new dress and that she had decided to keep it as memorabilia.
+Halliwell later said that she "liked" the new dress and that she had decided to keep it as memorabilia.

 2012 clothing range

-In 2012 Halliwell designed a clothing range based upon the dress.
+In 2012, Halliwell designed a clothing range based upon the dress.

 2019 version

-For the Spice World – 2019 Tour, Halliwell wore a redesigned floor length Union Jack dress that featured royal designs on the red stripes and also wore a crown with the dress.
+For the Spice World – 2019 Tour, Halliwell wore a redesigned floor-length Union Jack dress that featured royal designs on the red stripes and also wore a crown with the dress.